Andris Džeriņš

-Andris Džeriņš (born February 14, 1988 in Jēkabpils) is a Latvian professional ice hockey player, who currently plays for Steinbach Black Wings 1992 in the ICE Hockey League (ICEHL).
+Andris Džeriņš (born February 14, 1988, in Jēkabpils) is a Latvian professional ice hockey player for Steinbach Black Wings 1992 in the ICE Hockey League (ICEHL).

+Playing career

 He previously played two seasons of North American junior hockey with the Kingston Frontenacs of the Ontario Hockey League.
 He has also spent two seasons in the Czech Extraliga with Mountfield HK and 10 seasons in the Kontinental Hockey League (KHL) with Dinamo Riga.

+International play

+Džeriņš represented Latvia at the 2023 IIHF World Championship where he recorded three assists and won a bronze medal, Latvia's first ever IIHF World Championship medal.